-Flat stones for painting are the first of the painted rock supplies needed to get started making your own designs.
+Flat rocks for painting are the first of the painted rock supplies needed to get started making your own designs.
+You can find smooth stones, buy rocks to paint, or you can even make them yourself!
 These little canvases are ideal for painting colorful designs, limited only by your imagination.
-You can find rocks, buy them, or you can even make them yourself!

 Why would I need to buy stones to paint?

 Sure, some of us live in places that we can pop outside and find a few rocks to paint.
 But lots of us don’t have that option.
 And what about specialty rocks?
 Perfectly round stones?

 I definitely can’t snag all my rocks from my home landscaping, so I’ve needed to find some outside sources.
 Let’s take a look at these great places to buy rocks for painting.

 This post may contain affiliate links.
 I could earn a small commission from purchases at no cost to you.